Romanitho/Winget-AutoUpdate/README.md

 In some cases, you need to "unblock" the "intall.bat" file (Windows Defender SmartScreen).
 Right click, properties and unblock.
 Then, you'll be able to run it.

 ## Optimization
-As scripting is not my main job, feel free to give us any suggestions or optimizations in code.
+Feel free to give us any suggestions or optimizations in code.